VU-BEAM-Lab/GENRE/paper.md

 performing thousands of these fits will still require significant computational time due to each one being executed in a serial fashion on a CPU.
 However, by using GEN, massively parallel processing can be performed in order to achieve significant speedup.
-This is due to the fact that modern GPUs consist of thousands of computational cores that can utilized.
+This is due to the fact that modern GPUs consist of thousands of computational cores that can be utilized.
 Moreover, although the processing in GEN is performed using the C programming language and the CUDA parallel programming framework, a MEX-interface is used to allow for this code to be called within the MATLAB programming language.